Skip to content

 • Prompts for workzone directory, team name, and profile

-• Validates the token via gh api user before proceeding
+• Validates credentials via gh api user before proceeding

 • Offers to create a new repo or select an existing one from the chosen org